finos/zenith/docs/meetings.md

 title: Zenith meetings schedule
 ---

-Zenith meetings are happening on the 4th Thursday of every month, at 10 am EST / 3 pm BST, via [Zoom](https://zoom.us/j/98538837792?pwd=ZHg3QVVnaCtOT0tEZSs5c0hrZTg1dz09) (Meeting ID: 985 3883 7792, Passcode: 152455). <!--You can download and invite for our [kickoff]() and for the [regular meetings]().-->
+Zenith meetings are happening on the 4th Thursday of every month, at 10 am EST / 3 pm BST, via [Zoom](https://zoom.us/j/98538837792?pwd=ZHg3QVVnaCtOT0tEZSs5c0hrZTg1dz09) (Meeting ID: 985 3883 7792, Passcode: 152455).
+You can download the invite for our [kickoff](/downloads/Zenith SIG Initial Kick-Off.ics) and for the [regular meetings](/downloads/Zenith Emerging Technologies ISG.ics).

 Zenith meetings have the following general format: